temporalio/documentation/docs/tctl.md

 `--tls_enable_host_verification=[true|false]` command line argument that enables verification of the server certificate, i.e. host verification.

-`--tls_server_name=<server name>` command line arguments that passes an override value for target server that is used for TLS host verification.
-Also enables host verification.
+`--tls_server_name=<server name>` command line argument that passes an override value for the target server that is used for TLS host verification.
+It also enables host verification.
 The value must be one of the DNS names listed in the server TLS certificate.

 TLS command line arguments can be provided via their respective environment variables to shorten the command line.